Ann Swanson

 Pocatello has been home for the majority of my life.
 My mom and dad brought me here from the midwest when I was six months old.
 Both of them began their careers at ISU.
 As I grew, I attended pre-school at ISU, gained a little brother, then moved to Washington Elementary, attended Franklin when it was still a Junior High, and graduated from Pocatello High School.

-The Pocatello I grew up in gave me plenty of people to admire: my high school principal Dr. Carole McWilliam, Dr. Sherri Deinstfrey, a theater professor at ISU who coached me to state drama champion, and to thank: Mr. Forrest at Poky High who taught me Spanish (I can still speak!), the ROTC Sergeant at ISU for letting rappel with them, and Mr. Fry, my counselor, who wrote me a great recommendation for college.
+The Pocatello I grew up in gave me plenty of people to admire: my high school principal Dr. Carole McWilliam, Dr. Sherri Deinstfrey, a theater professor at ISU who coached me to become a state drama champion, and to thank: Mr. Forrest at Poky High who taught me Spanish (I can still speak!), the ROTC Sergeant at ISU for letting rappel with them, and Mr. Fry, my counselor, who wrote me a great recommendation for college.

 After growing up in my parents’ ISU offices, I wanted to see a new part of the country for college.
 I graduated from the University of Oregon, and spent my twenties pursuing an acting career in Hollywood.
 After a few commercials (and no health insurance).
-I went back to graduate school at USC when I studied aging (gerontology) and health administration.
+I went back to graduate school at USC where I studied aging (gerontology) and health administration.
 Thanks to my USC professor’s help, I had a fantastic opportunity to study as a Fulbright scholar in Spain.
 I developed respite programs for dementia caregivers in Barcelona.

 While I was halfway across the world, I reconnected with an old high school friend living in Pocatello.
-After my year in Spain was over, I returned here to visit my parents.
+After my year in Spain was over, I returned to Pocatello to visit my parents.
 After seeing our city with fresh eyes, I decided to stay.
 I got married and started my family.

 I now have two children who enjoy the same Pocatello childhood I did.
 Great schools with caring teachers, low crime, lots of outdoor activities, and plenty for kids to explore - from theater and music to running and climbing.
 Pocatello is a wonderful place to have a family, and I am grateful for the environment Pocatello offers.

-In a way, my candidacy is a Thank You note to Pocatello.
+In a way, my candidacy is a thank-you note to Pocatello.
 I want to steward Pocatello towards a future that will offer the next generation the same opportunities it gave me and my family.

 Ann Swanson